Types Of Turquoise

 Royston Turquoise

-The Roystone district is one of Nevada’s better known turquoise production areas.
-The Roystone Turquoise mine is located near Tonopah Nevada.
-The mine was discovered as early as 1902 and are the oldest patented mines in Nevada.
+The Royston district is one of Nevada's better known turquoise production areas.
+The Royston Turquoise mine is located near Tonopah, Nevada.
+The mine was discovered as early as 1902 and is one of the oldest patented mines in Nevada.

 Read More

-Roystone turquoise is known for its beautiful deep green rich light blue colors.
-These unique color ranges ae what makes the stone so special.
-Roystone stones are often two tone displaying both dark and light green and sometimes blue.
-Roystone has a heavy matrix ranging from brown to gold in color.
+Royston turquoise is known for its beautiful deep green and rich light blue colors.
+These unique color ranges are what make the stone so special.
+Royston stones are often two-tone, displaying both dark and light green and sometimes blue.
+Royston has a heavy matrix ranging from brown to gold in color.

 This matrix makes for beautiful combinations with the color variations of the Royston Turquoise stone.